saraph03/Password-Generator/README.md

 # Password-Generator
-Creating a system which randomly generates a password.
+Creating a password-generating system in python.